hassnshahir/emotion_detection/read_me.txt

 Prepare the training and testing data:
 Create two separate directories: training and test.
-[Already DONE with the FER 2013 Dataset] Organize your facial expression images into subdirectories inside training and test, with each subdirectory representing a specific emotion class.
+[Already DONE with the FER 2013 Dataset, you just have to download it from this link: https://www.kaggle.com/datasets/msambare/fer2013] Organize your facial expression images into subdirectories inside training and test, with each subdirectory representing a specific emotion class.
 The images should be in grayscale and resized to 48x48 pixels.
 Ensure the image filenames in each subdirectory are unique.